 Why Isn’t Everyone an Environmentalist?

-I’ve not quite understood how it isn’t one of the most important things to people- the protection of the space in which you live, work, and play.
+I’ve not quite understood how it isn’t something everyone can agree on- the protection of the space in which you live, work, raise families, and play.

 The very space… the only space, which gives you everything you have in your life.